7th May, 2016

 As we moved towards Gorakshep, such cracks increased in their frequency and width.
 The entire bed was dotted with cracks and pools of ice.
 The edges of the cracks around such pools were filled with frozen icicles hanging from the roof.
 We knew at once that we were walking along the edge of the famous Khumbu glacier that is formed by the ice and snow draining down the slopes between Everest and Lhotse-Nuptse ridge.
 It is the world’s highest glacier and it originates in the Western Cwm near Everest.
 The name was familiar to me thanks to the abundant literature about Everest expeditions and treks.
 No such description can be complete without a mention of this glacier and the large Khumbu ice-fall at its source.
 All members of the group were very excited as they kept taking snaps.
 We’ve heard so much about the glacier and reaching at its base meant Everest wasn’t far behind.
 It was there, but hidden behind Nuptse.
 Its an irony that one cannot see the Everest summit from its own base camp!
 We kept plodding on for about 2.5 hours till we reached the top of a hill.
 From there we could look down and see the lodges that formed the village of Gorakshep.

 There was a vast stretch of flat and sandy area just beyond the lodges.
 At the edge of that area, steep walls climbed up the mountains and one could clearly see a track of thin line moving up the slopes.
-That was the trail to Kalapathhar, our destination for the next morning.
+That was the trail to Kalapathhar, our destination for the morrow.

 Gorakshep is actually a frozen lake bed at about 5130 m covered with sand.
 In the 1952 Swiss expedition (the expedition just before the first ever successful British expedition in 1953), Gorakshep was used as the base camp.
-From next year on, the base camp on the Nepalese side moved to where it currently resides now.
-We took a breath or two and gradually descended down the hill to reach our lodge.
+From next year on, the base camp on the Nepalese side moved to where it currently resides.
+We took a breath or two and gradually descended the hill to reach our lodge.
 There was bright sunshine but clouds covered the mountain tops.
 We entered the dining space of the lodge which was very similar to every other lodge in the route.
 It was a long rectangular space at the center of which there was the chimney.
 That’s where dried yak dung gets burned to generate much needed warmth after the sun goes down.
 The chimney opens beyond the roof of the lodge so that all the smoke gets exhausted outside while leaving the place inside warm enough to sustain at this altitude.
 After we were allotted the rooms, we kept our backpacks and headed for the dining space to have our favorite honey, lemon tea sprinkled with pieces of ginger.
 There wasn’t much time for leisure and we ordered our lunch as we still had to travel almost the same distance after lunch to reach the Base Camp and come back here before the sun sets.
 I settled for mashed potatoes, while Niladri and Dhananjoy went for bread and omelets.
 Siddhhartha da was not eating well as he was suffering from indigestion for last few days.
 We tried to persuade him to gobble down some more as it was crucial to eat and drink enough to prevent high altitude sickness from creeping in.
 We mused around as we had our lunch and then it was time to hit the trail again.
 For the first time on this trail our backpacks were off our backs and we just had to carry our own bodies and bottles of water.
 We moved along the bed of loose sand that covered the flat surface and then moved upwards to reach the top of the ridge beside the Khumbu glacier once again.

 We were on a trail dotted by huge rocks and boulders.
 The glacier was ever nearer and we could now see its trajectory filled with gaping cracks and cave-ins that exposed the underlying frozen ice and the glacial pools.
 The place around us gave enough evidence that it was not meant for human habitation and their presence was forcefully thrust upon the mountain.
 After about 2 hours of walk, the dusty glacial bed gradually gave way first to small and then large towers of ice and fresh snow.
 The bed was not covered with dust and boulders but with dazzling white towers of ice with tinges of blue.
-That told us that were approaching the (in)famous Khumbu ice-fall.
+That told us were approaching the (in)famous Khumbu ice-fall.

 Dhananjoy attracted our attention towards a faint yellow object in the distant horizon amidst ice on the glacial bed.
 As we moved along, the object kept growing in size till we recognized it as one of the many tents pitched on the bed of the glacier.
-They kept growing in numbers dotting the entire landscape, some were blue and others were yellow.
+They kept growing in numbers dotting the entire landscape, some were blue and others, yellow.
 They were the tents of the numerous expeditions attempting to scale Mt Everest from the most frequented South Col-South East ridge route.

 We reached the end of the ridge from where the trail moved down towards the bed of the glacier.
 We could see the entire area dotted with hundreds of tents, numerous porters and Sherpas from different expeditions.
 The peaks of Pumori, Khumbutse and Nuptse surrounded the entire area but they weren’t visible because of the clouds.
 We descended the trail to reach right at the middle of the “township” called Everest Base Camp.
 We were finally there!